robsab13/Grow-a-Girlfriend-Demo-Translation/README.md

 If you find any typos after submitting it to me, simply correct it and resend whatever file it was in to me.

-For any questions, comment here or email me!
+For any questions, email me!
 I want to help the best I can!